U.S. Army Command, Intelligence, Signals, Etc:

 The US.
 ARMY Media - Specialties: The Combat Cameraman:

-This show's that some of the men did go out in the field with the troops on their search missions.
+This shows that some of the men did go out in the field with the troops on their search missions.
 I would think he would be holding up a bad of film in the other hand, an officer would get an order to get combat footage, and a platoon going out on patrol, or into an ongoing battle, and the cameraman would be ordered to get the footage, I imagine both platoons led and the cameraman were less than thrilled with the prospect.

-Most Reporters and their Cameramen, etc. were, well...not too popular people out in the field, because of all the political twisting of the reporting of it and all, And the US.
+Most Reporters and their Cameramen, etc., were, well...not too popular people out in the field, because of all the political twisting of the reporting of it and all, and the US.
 Army's version of them was not all that much better, but that is not just because the editors would twist every little thing, (and Still Do), but they don't belong out there, so you’re paying attention for them and yourself, or surroundings, they hindered the mission, were noisy, un-aware, and out of place, .... and trying to shoot film when they’re supposed to be humping in the jungle, and not get shot, step into punji stakes., or trip a mine.
 They could put other people’s lives in danger, I'm sure some of the Cameramen would have preferred an M-16 rather than a movie camera sometimes too...
-They would go to war with their sidearm, I imagine they add an M-16 at base camp.
+They would go to war with their sidearm, I imagine they would add an M-16 at the base camp.

 OK, so there is a movie called 84 CHARLIE MOPIC.
 (Release date was on April 7, 1989, and for a movie that was low budget, and not that famous...had a good plot, with a Cameraman going out with an LRRP Team - (I think a good base) and it's-Hollywood-ed up, the LRRP's were like the guys in Predator (1987) with Arnold Schwarzenegger, anyway-its most of what I find for the 'MOS' so maybe watch the move somewhere.

 So then this was before the iPhone or digital cameras and the like, there was film, and it could not see daylight without getting destroyed-it had to be developed in a dark room, which leads to development, most never saw their footage, not unlike WWII, the film canisters changed hands- and important stuff sent further-and the cameraman went back out in the field trying to get good shots without getting sick, shot, or blown-up.
-Now the bright insignia might be frowned on in the field too, or covered up with a vest.
-But intel 1969 color-pocket patches and even on the sleeves were seen a lot.
+Now the bright insignia might be frowned on in the field, too, or covered up with a vest.
+But Intel 1969 color-pocket patches and even on the sleeves were seen a lot.

-The V it thinks is for his section like in the Roman numeral (5). this is the Armed Forces Camera 'MOPIC' Team with a camera on its tripod with the sword behind it (as if they’re at the tip of the sword as they say.
-The Red and Gold, have something to do with their colors, I guess.
+The V it thinks is for his section, like in the Roman numeral (5).
+This is the Armed Forces Camera 'MOPIC' Team with a camera on its tripod with the sword behind it (as if they’re at the tip of the sword, as they say.
+The Red and Gold have something to do with their colors, I guess.

 The thin about the Vietnam War and how it was spun to the public every single day on the news, I remember watching it with my Dad, and the 'Body Count' Spiel to the Americans.....it was an amazingly charged time, total fear of the quagmire there, and my mom’s brothers there, and brother in law's, friends kids being sent, and the ones coming home were still in shock!

-Thing is that all that film was getting it somewhere, and personally, the 'Air-Assault' is spectacular no matter how you see it!
+The thing is that all that film was getting it somewhere, and personally, the 'Air-Assault' is spectacular no matter how you see it!
 So, these cameramen teams could go all over-but they had to walk with the troops the get the coolest- most exciting pictures....and it had a profound effect on people here watching the T.V. every night at 6:00 PM....talk about getting the people’s attention, and when you heard things repeatedly over and over-you think that way.
 Valuable lessons learned-like don't show our people in body bags, don't talk about across-the-fence operations, the restrictions on our troops...anyways, most of the people that get in the mud with the men, behind the sandbagged bunkers and trenched at Khe Sanh, to the Ia Drang Valley, Plain of Jars, the Mekong Delta, and Mountains to Beaches, Jungles, Rice Paddy's, and a lot of deep red dirt.

-And then the News would get some footage and throw their spin into it...the Army life, I suppose the men did their best to show the experience.
+And then the News would get some footage and throw their spin into it...the Army life, I suppose, the men did their best to show the experience.
 Note the Navy, Marines, and Air Force also had a similar operation going on-I think the Coast Guard had their cameramen as well.

-8500 Pictorial Unit Commander, 8510 Pictorial Officer...and others that would work with Aircraft photography, etc.
+8500 Pictorial Unit Commander, 8510 Pictorial Officer...and others that would work with Aircraft photography, etc. 8511 Motion Picture & TV Director, 8521 Motion Picture or TV Writer, 8530 Audio-Visual Instructional Technology Officer.

-Military Artist: Ok...now for something completely different, and a controversial position in the military We know how the News's Reporting wat the first time we had a T.V.
-War every night to watch-and how quickly the News threw their spin on the war, rather than the facts, or moral support.
+Military Artist: Ok...now for something completely different, and a controversial position in the military We know how the News's Reporting wat the first time we had a TV War every night to watch, and how quickly the News threw their spin on the war, rather than the facts, or moral support.
 But this fellow was 'IN' the Army, and rather than a reporter or and cameraman, he drew the war as he saw it!

 Combat Artist: